 Allow the dumb blonde to explain.

 Music: The instrumentals range from pure filler to annoying.
-“The Great Gig in the Sky” is the worst, and while I’ve read reviewers rave about Clare Torry’s wordless vocal that allegedly evokes the experience of facing death, I hear an over-the-top example of vocal excess that occasionally calls up memories of seagulls squawking in the skies over San Francisco (the other possibility is that Clare was a screamer, scratcher and biter who was getting fucked front and back during the recording session).
+“The Great Gig in the Sky” is the worst, and while I’ve read reviewers rave about Clare Torry’s wordless vocal that allegedly evokes the experience of facing death, I hear an over-the-top example of vocal excess that occasionally calls up memories of seagulls squawking in the skies over San Francisco.
 Too much of the music relies upon the vague feel of major-seventh chords, which also encourages that dull, oscillating two-tone melody that dominates the album.
 In “Time,” David Gilmour’s energetic vocal doesn’t work with the lyrics, which describe living a dull life (he should have studied Ray Davies, who is a master at matching a character’s mood to music).
 Pink Floyd also had a habit of extending the empty space between lyrical lines to the point of absurdity, and much of the length of the songs on The Dark Side of the Moon consists of unnecessary measures of nothingness.
-They used empty space much more effectively on “Pigs (Three Different Ones),” where the extra measures after the vocal lines communicate the seething anger of the narrator, a pattern of burst-catch breath-burst.
+They used empty space much more effectively in “Pigs (Three Different Ones),” where the extra measures after the vocal lines communicate the seething anger of the narrator, a pattern of burst-catch breath-burst.
 If Pink Floyd had covered “She Loves You,” it would have gone on for ten and a half fucking minutes.

 Pluses: I love David Gilmour’s voice, even when I don’t care for the songs he’s singing.
 His lead solos are always a highlight on any Pink Floyd record.
 Roger Waters does some very nice vocal work throughout the album, and the harmonization on the record is simple but effective.
 “Brain Damage” is brilliantly written and performed, and the laughter is chilling (the one sound effect I liked).
 Dick Parry plays the saxophone competently, if unremarkably.